 Rev. Ken Daigle

-Rev. Ken Daigle is a lively speaker whose deep spiritual commitment and knowledge is conveyed with irresistible enthusiasm.
-Ken was raised in New Orleans and its spirit of music, dance, and celebration still permeate his life today.
-He moved from the Big Easy to the Big Apple for show business and enjoyed a successful and exciting career as a professional actor, singer, dancer, director, and choreographer.
+Rev. Ken Daigle is a passionate spiritual teacher and speaker whose deep commitment and knowledge are conveyed with irresistable enthusiasm.
+Ken grew up in New Orleans, and its spirit of music, dance, and celebration still permeates his life to this day.
+He moved from the Big Easy to the Big Aple for show business and enjoyed a successful and exciting career as a professional actor, singer, dancer, director, and choreographer.

 Breaking the Habit of Being Yourself: The Quantum You